nondescript74/KeepTrack/README.md

 ## About KeepTrack

-An application that keeps track of water  and medication intake throughtout the day
+An application that keeps track of different kinds of intake such as water, medication and other things you take throughtout the day

-It also tracks intake against goals setup throughout the day to ensure water and medications are taken on time.
+It also tracks your intake against goals you may wish to setup.
+Goals can be such things as "once daily", "six times a day" for example.
+When you enter something you take -
 > [!TIP]
 > Try this out!
 Ask Siri "Siri, keeptrack add water" or "Siri, show water"
+- it tracks it against any goals you may have set.
+-

-Uses the new @Observation and @MainActor
+Uses the new Swift @Observable, @Environment and @MainActor (instead of @ObservableObject, @Published, @EnvironmentObject)